EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-gcp.md

 ## Testing, Testing, Testing

 We do *a lot* of system testing.
-In fact, this is one of the ways we work towards our vision of being the world's easiest way to run Concourse in production.
-It should just work first time, and you should never have to worry about it again.
+In fact, this is one of the ways we work towards our vision of being the world's easiest way to run your own Concourse in production.
+We think it should *just work* first time, and you should never have to worry about it again.

-Whichever IaaS you choose, by the time you grab a `concourse-up` release we've already created, upgraded, modified and deleted many Concourses over many hours using the same code.
+Whichever IaaS you choose, by the time you receive a `concourse-up` release we've already created, upgraded, modified and deleted many Concourses over many hours using the same code.
+We do this on our own Concourse-Up deployment [ci.engineerbetter.com](https://ci.engineerbetter.com).
 Optimising our testing is a relentless task, for the point of view of both feedback loops and IaaS costs.

 We integrate new releases of Concourse-Up components into [our manifest](/blog/concourse_up_manifest_beginners/) immediately, so sometimes our rigorous testing catches Concourse upstream issues earlier than the rest of the community.